Pathgather/pulsey/README.md

 - progress

 NEXT
-- animate pulses via velocity (no more css)
 - load successfully in a react app, behaves properly when that app rerenders/updates (?)
 - create pulseys via javascript instead of / in addition to data-attributes

 ISSUES
-- some variables are being stored on the window and probably shouldn't be - find a better way
 - options are not currently specific to each dot and each tooltip - they're global and shouldn't be
 - tooltip needs to be based off the outside of the pulsey target, not off the center
 - only want to transition underlay on dotclick() and close() (not nextStep())